It’s All Right There in

 Dr. King was assassinated on April 4.
 On April 15, Los Angeles schoolteacher Harriet Glickman wrote to “Peanuts” cartoonist Charles M. Schulz and suggested that he should include an African-American character.

 Schulz, having a lot of the usual concerns about perception and seeming to promote racial tokenism, initially resisted.
 But his mind was changed when he received letters from two African-American fathers saying that they thought adding an African-American character would be a good idea.
-While including an African American to the “Peanuts” gang might seem like a small gesture, maybe even tokenism, the fathers conveyed to Schulz that it was at least something.
+While including an African American in the “Peanuts” gang might seem like a small gesture, maybe even tokenism, the fathers conveyed to Schulz that it was at least something.
 It was a start.

 The character of Franklin made his first appearance in “Peanuts” on July 31, 1968, just a couple weeks after the publication of the issue of TV Guide that inspired a young Calvin Peeler to action.
 (Franklin wouldn’t get a last name until the early 1990s, when it was revealed that his last name is Armstrong, a tribute to African-American cartoonist Robb Armstrong, creator of “Jump Start.”)